Van1410/effective-octo-guacamole-hello-express/knowledge-article.md

 - `git push --set-upstream origin <branch-name>` or `git push -u origin <branch-name>` – push branch to remote repo
 - `npm run start` – runs the script named `start` defined in `package.json`
 - `npm init` – creates the `package.json` file for your project
+- `git push --all` - pushes all branches to remote repository

 ## Agile handoff concept
 Handoffs are important as they happen when a team or an individual will complete a certain task and will pass it on to another team or individual for further work.